 Four Questions to Ask Yourself before Important Conversations

-There is a saying in many spiritual traditions, “Only speak if you can improve upon the silence.”
-Personally, there are plenty of times when I’d rather simply be quiet.
-There’s also a time and a place to speak up—when we need to set limits, seek support, protect what we love, mourn, celebrate, or connect.
+There’s a saying in many spiritual traditions: “Only speak if you can improve upon the silence.”
+While silence can be wise, there are times we need to speak—to set limits, connect, mourn, celebrate, or seek support.

 I. What’s my intention?